srinivasa8/chess-game/README.md

 ![LLD.png](LLD.png)

 ## Steps to run the application
-1. Clone or download the Spring Boot project from the repository (if not already available).
+1. Clone or download the project from the repository (if not already available).
    ```bash
    https://github.com/srinivasa8/chess-game.git
 2. Open the project using an IDE like IntelliJ IDEA, Eclipse, or Spring Tool Suite.